-- There are three categories of membership: Regular, Institutional, and Student.
+- There are four categories of membership: Regular, Institutional, Contingent, and Student.

-- The officers shall be a president, president-elect who shall serve as vice-president, secretary, and treasurer.
-The terms of office of the president and president-elect shall be one year, and of the secretary and treasurer, two years.
+- The officers shall be a president, president-elect who shall serve as vice-president, immediate past president, secretary, treasurer, and treasurer-elect.
+The terms of office of the president, president-elect, treasurer, and treasurer-elect shall be one year, and of the secretary, two years.
 No officer shall serve more than two consecutive terms in the same office.
 Each officer shall have duties usually associated with the office.

 - Four representatives-at-large shall be elected, each for a term of three years.
 No representative-at-large shall serve more than two consecutive terms.

 - The president, with consent of a majority of the voting members of the executive board, shall appoint a Massachusetts resident as corporation clerk to serve at the pleasure of the board.
 The president may also, with consent of a majority of the voting members of the board, appoint persons to undertake such other responsibilities as the board may from time to time deem appropriate; the president may, with such consent, designate such persons as members of the executive board without vote.